rednir/wow2/COMMANDS.md

  - `!wow vc add [REQUEST]`
      - Adds REQUEST to the song request queue.
 REQUEST can be a video URL or a youtube search term.

+ - `!wow vc remove [NUMBER]`
+     - Removes a song request from the queue at the given index.

+ - `!wow vc remove-many [START] [END]`
+     - Removes all song requests from START to END inclusive.

  - `!wow vc skip`
      - Stops the currently playing request and starts the next request if it exists.